dubov94/keyring/README.md

 `postgres:postgres` as an authentication pair and [Docker](https://www.docker.com/).

-Create a database named `keyring` in PostgreSQL; run `bazelisk run //:backends` to spin up backends and `bazelisk run //:pwa` to serve frontend.
+Create a database named `keyring` in PostgreSQL; run `bazelisk run //:backends` to spin up the backends and `bazelisk run //:pwa` to serve the frontend.

-### Production

-Initialize a cluster by executing `docker swarm init`.
-Set up all the secrets mentioned in `docker-compose.yml` via `docker secret create`.
-Create volume directories at `/root/caddy`, `/root/postgres`, `/root/redis` and `/root/geo_ip`.
-Populate the schema with `bazelisk run //server/main/entities:ddl` Finally, deploy the stack (`docker stack deploy --compose-file=docker-compose.yml keyring`).